wotakumoe/wotaku/docs/start.md

 ![](/iconname.png)

 ::: info Twitter emoji
 Twitter emoji is the default iconpack for wotaku.
-For twemoji, you dont have to mention twemoji. just icon name.
+For twemoji, you don't have to mention twemoji. just icon name.
 :::

 ### Commands